-- Each electronic copy of the proposal shall consist of files containing individual responses saved as described in the Proposal Electronic File Conventions table. - The Institute will assign applicants all relevant requests in Epicenter.
-Files must be organized as follows: - Submit only one merged file for each request in Epicenter. - For each response, use the file name and file type indicated in the Proposal Electronic File Conventions table.
-Acceptable electronic formats for the files are MS Word®, MS Excel®, or Adobe Acrobat®. - MS Word® files should contain no tracked changes and the track changes setting should be turned off prior to submission. - o Excel print settings must be set to enable printing to letter-sized paper. - o Scanned Adobe PDF files should be optimized to minimize the file size.
+- Each electronic copy of the proposal shall consist of files containing individual responses saved as described in the Proposal Electronic File Conventions table below. - The Institute will assign applicants all relevant requests in Epicenter.
+Applicants must organize files as follows: - Submit only one merged file for each request in Epicenter. - For each response, use the file name and file type indicated in the Proposal Electronic File Conventions table.
+Acceptable electronic formats for the files are MS Word®, MS Excel®, or Adobe Acrobat®. - MS Word® files should contain no track changes and the track changes setting must be off prior to submission. - Excel print settings must enable printing to letter-sized paper. - o Please optimize scanned Adobe files to minimize the file size.

 NOTE: The Institute will not accept edited or updated application materials after the application deadline.
-Applicants are encouraged to ensure that all materials reflect accurate information at the time of submission.
+Applicants must ensure that all materials reflect accurate information at the time of submission.